A flexible model-free prediction-based framework for feature ranking: Population-level ranking criteria

-Usually, \jjl{$\alpha$ is a small value (e.g., $5\%$ or $10\%$), reflecting a user's conservative attitudes towards the type I error.} As the development of classification methods under the NP paradigm is relatively new, \jjl{here we review the development of the NP oracle classifier} $\varphi^*_{\alpha}(\cdot)$.
-Essentially, \jjl{due to the famous Neyman-Pearson Lemma (Appendix \ref{sec::np lamma}) and a correspondence between classification and statistical hypothesis testing,} $\varphi^*_{\alpha}$ in \eqref{eq:NP_oracle} can be constructed by thresholding $p_{1}(\cdot)/p_{0}(\cdot)$ at a proper level $C^*_{\alpha}$ \citep{tong2013plug}:
+Usually, \jjl{$\alpha$ is a small value (e.g., $5\%$ or $10\%$), reflecting a conservative attitude towards the type I error.} As the development of classifiers under the NP paradigm is relatively new, \jjl{here we review the NP oracle classifier} $\varphi^*_{\alpha}(\cdot)$. \jjl{Motivated by the classic NP Lemma (Appendix \ref{sec::np lamma}) and a correspondence between classification and statistical hypothesis testing,} $\varphi^*_{\alpha}$ in \eqref{eq:NP_oracle} can be constructed by thresholding $p_{1}(\cdot)/p_{0}(\cdot)$ at a proper level $C^*_{\alpha}$ \citep{tong2013plug}: